On cubic torsors, biextensions and Severi-Brauer varieties over Abelian varieties: Abstract

 \section{Abstract}

-We study the homogeneous irreducible Severi-Brauer varieties over an Abelian variety $A$.
-Such objects were classified by Brion, \cite{Bri}.
-Here we interpret that result within the context of cubical structures and biextensions for certain $\G_m$-torsors over finite subgroups of $A$.
-Our results can be seen as an instance of the theory developed by Breen, \cite{Breen:1983}, and Moret-Bailly, \cite{Moret-Bailly}.
+We study homogeneous irreducible Severi-Brauer varieties over an Abelian variety $A$.
+Such objects were classified by Brion \cite{Bri}.
+Here we interpret that result within the context of cubic structures and biextensions for certain $\G_m$-torsors over finite subgroups of $A$.
+Our results build on the theory of Breen, \cite{Breen:1983}, and Moret-Bailly \cite{Moret-Bailly}.